codeurjc-students/2024-Bookmarks-Forums/README.md

 * User: users have profile pictures.
 * Post: a post may have multiple images.
 * Reply: a reply may contain multiple images.
+* Message: a message may contain an image.